laolux/UxPlay/README.md

 * **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):**
-(sudo dnf instal, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "CodeReady" add-on repository, called "PowerTools" by clones) (+libX11-devel for fullscreen X11 and "ZOOMFIX" if needed).
+(sudo dnf instal, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "CodeReady" add-on repository, called "PowerTools" by clones) gstreamer1-devel gstreamer1-plugins-base-devel (+libX11-devel for fullscreen X11 and "ZOOMFIX" if needed).

  * **OpenSUSE:**
-(sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for fullscreen X11, and ZOOMFIX if needed).
+(sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel gstreamer-devel gstreamer-plugins-base-devel (+ libX11-devel for fullscreen X11, and ZOOMFIX if needed).

 * **Arch Linux** (_Also available as a package in AUR_):
 (sudo pacman -Syu) openssl libplist avahi  gst-plugins-base.